 Day 2

 Unless you took an alternative route to Great Langdale then you’ll begin day two at Wasdale Head.
 Leave towards Burnthwaite, follow alongside Lingmell Beck and ascend to Sty Head.
 Pass Sprinkling Tarn and then Angle Tarn and follow Rossett Gill then the Cumbria Way into Great Langdale where you’ll pass the Great Langdale Bunkhouse.
 Further along in Elterwater, and a few minutes from the route, is the Elterwater Hostel.
 Continue on to Skelwith Bridge and Tarn Foot, near Loughrigg Tarn to Ambleside via Ivy Crag and Deer Hows.
-Walkers wishing to stay at either The Old Café Bunkhouse or Rydal Hall Bunkhouse could bear left at Loughrigg Tarn and follow Loughrigg Terrace, past Rydall Water, to Rydall.
+Walkers wishing to stay at either The Old Café Bunkhouse could bear left at Loughrigg Tarn and follow Loughrigg Terrace, past Rydall Water, to Rydall.

 Day 3